Providing competitive ex offender home insurance

 - Outstanding customer service with an average call answer time of under 1 minute

-Please note we are unable to offer cover for certain convictions including fraud and offences relating to minors
+Please note we are unable to offer cover for certain convictions such as insurance fraud and offences relating to minors

-We understand that previous convictions can be a difficult subject to talk about, so with that in mind, we have ensured that your policy can be handled completely online, from quote to completion.
+We understand that previous convictions can be a difficult subject to talk about.
+With that in mind, we have made sure that your policy can be handled completely online.
+This is from quote all the way through to purchase.
 We also only ask the questions that are relevant to your home insurance quote.

 Ex-offenders buildings and contents insurance

-Whilst we cover a number of criminal record scenarios, there are a number of factors to consider to make sure you get the most competitive premium.
-We keep the questions we ask to a minimum to maintain your privacy, to help get your quote we will be asking for information on the following;
+Whilst we cover a number of convictions, there are a number of factors which can affect the price offered.
+We keep the questions we ask to a minimum to maintain your privacy.
+To help get your quote we will be asking for information on the following;